 Description Allows modifying the behavior of the J3 connector on V3X codec modules used as recorder channels.
-One of the following behaviors is possible: Loop of input (initial behavior) Monitoring output (same behavior as J4) Values The following values are available for the Char OUT setting: • No: J3 is used with its initial behavior • Yes: J3 is used as a monitoring output (same as J4) With V3X boards, the value is forced if a single behavior is possible.
+One of the following behaviors is possible: Loop of input (initial behavior) Monitoring output (same behavior as J4) This is especially useful in XREC configurations.
+Values The following values are available for the Char OUT setting: No: J3 is used with its initial behavior Yes: J3 is used as a monitoring output (same as J4) With V3X boards, the value is forced if a single behavior is possible.
 The values for the Format setting is read-only and corresponds to the actual output format.
 Default value No